virtusize/integration_android/README.md

 1. InPage cannot be implemented together with the Virtusize button.
 Please pick either InPage or Virtusize button for your online shop.

-2. InPage Mini cannot be used alone while InPage Standard is not used.
+2. InPage Mini must always be used in combination with InPage Standard.

 ### (2) InPage Standard